Julian-Wollersberger/Pikmin2-TAS-Route/Readme.md

 as activating the Louie cutscene.

 ### 0.4 Day 4
+Buckle up, this will be a wild ride.
+Day 4 is *the hardest* part to optimize in the entire run.
+Killing mitites without purples is hard, manipulating sprout RNG is tedious, there are several possible routes, TAS only tricks, and to top it all, several things happen in parallel.

+But much time can be saved: Over 40sec between my TASes and over a minute compared to RTA.

 Only the two grouped pellet posies and the eggs are RNG dependent.
 All other pellets have a fixed spot.